Snap In Dentures: A More Secure, Affordable Solution for Loose Dentures [Video Q&A]

 Ready To Leave Your Denture Glue Behind?

+Conventional dentures can shift and loosen at the worst times, no matter how much adhesive you use.
+If you’re tired of messy, sticky adhesives and loose, wiggly dentures, snap in dentures might be the fix you’ve been looking for!
 By securing to mini dental implants, these dentures create a stable, functional bite that stays in place throughout the day.
 The process is efficient, minimally invasive, and, in many cases, completed in a single visit.

 And you may not even need a new denture.
 Dr. Keider can convert your existing one by adding O-ring housings beneath it.
-In many cases, the entire process is completed in a single visit.
 The path to your denture upgrade is simpler than you might expect!

 Are you ready to toss that denture glue in the trash?
 Come in for a personalized denture consultation.